 The concept behind the Chic Chateau showhouse is to inspire and show all of us ordinary folks how to achieve a beautiful designer look on a budget.
 Almost all of the items in the home were purchased from thrift stores, Craigslist and other thrifty venues.

 Today, I want to take a closer look at how the designers transformed ordinary items, that you likely wouldn’t look at twice, and turned them into things of beauty.

 The decor theme of the home is mid-century modern.
 Along with the design theme, the talented designers were given a color palette to work within so that the overall look of the home would flow.

 As you’re looking through these photos, it might help to switch back to the house tour to get a feel for the entire room that each of the items are in.

-Take a closer look at the chair and you’ll see that the frame has been painted to tie in with the upholstery fabric.
+Take a closer look at the chair and you’ll see that the frame has been painted a soft grey to tie in with the upholstery fabric.
 The designer really made it a wow piece by using contrast fabric on the welting and covered buttons.

 In most of the rooms, it was all about the fabric.
 Gorgeous, vibrantly colored fabrics, all in the color palette specified by the lead design team for the house.

 For example, the fabric used on this club chair set the stage for the family room.

 It was repeated as an accent on the drapery panels…